 You can make a few thousand dollars without working too hard, by locating the details of your super accounts, and starting the process of combining your many accounts into one super fund.

 Check that the super account you plan to keep charges reasonable fees.
 Paying an additional 1% in fees over a 30-year period can reduce your final super benefit by up to 20%.
-For information on what the different types of funds charge in fees see article Feeding frenzy: super fund fees.
+For information on what the different types of funds charge in fees see article Feeding frenzy: how much does your super fund cost?.

 What type of lost super benefits can be transferred to the ATO?

-Your super fund reports you as a lost member if the super fund:
+Your super fund reports you as a lost member to the ATO if the super fund:

-- received your super money after being transferred from another fund as a lost member account and no new address has been found.
+- received your super money after being transferred from another fund as a lost member account and no new address has been found (existing lost member).

-In the three circumstances listed above, the ATO maintains a register of reported lost members but your super fund still retains your super money, except in two specific circumstances set out below.
+In the three circumstances listed above, the ATO maintains a register of reported lost members but your super fund may still retain your super money, except in two specific circumstances set out below.

 Super funds are required to pay certain lost accounts as unclaimed superannuation money to the ATO.
-Since 1 July 2010, super funds must pay unclaimed superannuation money to the ATO where an account is held by a lost member and:
+Since 1 July 2010, super funds have been required to pay certain categories of unclaimed superannuation money to the ATO.
+Since 1 July 2013, super funds must pay unclaimed superannuation money to the ATO where an account is held by a lost member and:

-- the super account has a balance of less than $200 (small lost member accounts), or
+- the lost super account has a balance of less than $2,000 (small lost member accounts), or

-- the fund has not received an amount in respect of the member within the past five years and the fund, given the information reasonably available, is satisfied that it will never be possible to pay an amount to the member (insoluble lost member accounts).
+- the super fund has not received an amount in respect of the member within the past 12 months and the fund, given the information reasonably available, is satisfied that it will never be possible to pay an amount to the member (insoluble lost member accounts).

 Individuals can reclaim their money from the ATO at any time and, can use SuperSeeker to search for unclaimed super.